FinnishArmy/CS-465-Full-Stack-Dev/README.md

 ## <h1 align="center"> Module Three </h1>
 Replace static HTML with templates that will utilize JSON to format and display information.

+## <h1 align="center"> Module Four </h1>
+Create a database and then connect the database to the server.
+In turn, the server will deliver the data to the browser for the customer who uses the Travlr Getaways website.

+## <h1 align="center"> Module Five </h1>
+This application will separate the RESTful endpoints.